Mumsfilibaba/Vulkan-Project/README.md

 - **Hardware Accelerated Ray Tracing**: Supports a hardware-accelerated path (using `VK_KHR_acceleration_structure` and `VK_KHR_ray_tracing_pipeline` Vulkan extensions).
 - **BVH Construction**: Constructs a BVH using surface area heuristics (SAH).
 - **Cross-Platform**: Can be run on both Windows and macOS.
+- **Debug Views**: Contains various debug views such as normals, texcoords, albedo, barycentric coords etc. The software version also contains bvh-intersection debug-views and the ability to view the BVH

 ## Planned Features
 - **Physically Based Light Model**: The current path tracer is very simple and is not necessarily physically based, even though things such as Fresnel are taken into account.
 However, a more physically accurate BRDF would improve the look.